Celebrating Seniors - Roger Moore is 89, Part 1

 While filming The Rape of the Sabine Women/Romulus and the Sabines (1961) in Italy, Roger Moore met Italian actress Luisa Mattioli.
 An affair began and Moore told Dorothy Squires he was leaving and wanted a separation.
 A furious and hurt Squires threw a brick through the window of the house Moore was living in with Mattioli.
 She also refused to divorce him, and sued Moore for loss of conjugal rights, which was only the beginning of legal suits Dorothy Squires subsequently brought against Roger Moore and others over a period many years.

-Roger Moore guest-starring with Joanna Barnes on The Trials of O'Brien in 1965.
+(Roger Moore guest-starring with Joanna Barnes on The Trials of O’Brien 1965 Photo: CBS Television)

 Roger Moore and Luisa Mattioli appeared in the movie No Man’s Land (1962) and began a family in 1963 with the birth of their daughter Deborah Moore, followed by son Geoffrey Moore (b.
 1966).